-The Bath Centre for Pain Research is 10 years old, and as part of our anniversary celebrations we have teamed up with 44AD artspace to produce a collaborative exhibition that brings together pain science and contemporary art.
+As part of the Bath Centre for Pain Research's 10-year anniversary celebrations, we have teamed up with 44AD artspace in Bath to produce a collaborative exhibition that brings together pain science and contemporary art.

-We have invited associated artists to contribute to the exhibition that seeks to explore the very nature of pain, and how it is represented through art.
-We seek to stimulate a conversation with the local community as well as visitors to Bath about pain – the impact it has on us all, and to showcase the work we do in our Centre.
+We have invited associated artists to contribute to the exhibition, which seeks to explore the very nature of pain, and how it is represented through art.
+We want open a conversation with the local community, as well as visitors to the city, about pain – especially the impact it has on us all - and showcase the work we do.

-The exhibition has been funded through the University of Bath’s Public Engagement Unit.
+The exhibition is funded through the University of Bath’s Public Engagement Unit.

 Attending the exhibition